cartoonclouds/switch-component/README.md

 # switch-component
 A switch form Web Component utilising the latest ES6 and other web technologies to create [reusable custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
-While not explicitly extending the HTML checkbox element ([<input type="checkbox">](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox)) the underlying state management uses a standard checkbox in order to keep track of the "checked"\"unchecked" state and allow for a value to be sent via submissions<sup>[[1](#1)]</sup>.
+While not explicitly extending the HTML checkbox element ([<input type="checkbox">](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox)) the underlying state management uses a standard checkbox in order to keep track of the "checked"\"unchecked" state and allow for a value to be sent via submissions<sup>[[1](#footnotes)]</sup>.

 The component is reactive in size - the handle will grow/shrink with respect to the set width/height (which can be configured either via the width/height attributes or using CSS styling).

 Listeners are attached to work as other standard HTML elements of similar functionality.
 The click, spacebar and enter keyboard events (once having focus) will all change the state of the switch.

-Additionally all custom attributes have the same properties and are kept in sync for javascript manipulation.
+Additionally all custom attributes also have the same named properties and are kept in sync for any Javascript manipulation.

 ## Installation
 1. Add the `switch-component.js` file to your `/js` folder.